assansanogo/Opteeq/README.md

 3. `bucket_standardized`: bucket where standardized image are upload
 4. `bucket_initial_annotation`: bucket where initial json annotation are uploaded
 5. `dynamoDB`: region and table name
+6. `profile`: choose the profile to use if many CLI profile are set up on your computer otherwise let `default`

+When you create the dynamoDB add an global secondary index on anotName and named annotator-index.

 If the part that you will use don't need one of this parameter you can ignore it.